 The development of a credible IDP allows the municipality to engage in continuous planning, monitoring and evaluation of all the sector plans that form part of this IDP.
-The review of the 4th Generation IDP is therefore set out in the following way:

-A thorough analysis of the spatial, economic and environmental issues in conjunction the community, partners government and other stakeholders has highlighted two major issues that will influence our strategies and planning over the next five years.
-The increased growth of especially our more vulnerable population will addressed through be the implementation of social housing programmes such as Vredebes and the upgrade of the informal settlement in N'Duli.
-These projects require major infrastructure upgrading that will take up the largest portion of our grant funding for the next five years.
+A thorough analysis of the spatial, economic and environmental issues in conjunction with the community, partners government and other stakeholders has highlighted two major issues that will influence our strategies and planning over the next five years.
+The increased growth of especially our more vulnerable population will be addressed through the implementation of social housing programmes such as Vredebes and the upgrade of the informal settlement in N'Duli. projects require major infrastructure upgrading that will take up the largest portion of our grant funding for the next five years.
 The analysis of our Agrieconomic environment has also indicated a positive growth over the next five years and is it essential that the municipality provides sufficient bulk and network infrastructure to support investment and job creation opportunities.
 It is in this regard that we will work together with the Department of Rural Development and Land Reform as well as the Department of Agriculture to ensure the successful implementation of the Agri-Park.